edx/edx-e2e-tests/README.rst

     cd $HOME/edx-e2e-tests

-To run the tests locally, following environmental variables needs to be changed before running tests.
+These environment variables need to be set before running tests.
+By default the browser used is the local Firefox application from the vagrant image.

 .. code:: bash